 Our Justice Theatre program stages interactive theatre performances in classrooms and community settings around the province, featuring legal issues relevant to the everyday lives of students and those with unique legal needs.

 Our Justice Theatre team of professionally-trained actors stage performances for schools and community groups throughout British Columbia.
-These are dramatized scenes from jury trials followed by Q&A sessions designed to introduce participants to basic legal concepts.
+These are dramatized scenes from jury trials followed by Q&A sessions designed to introduce participants to crucial legal concepts.

 Engaging and relevant

 Each Justice Theatre performance is designed for participatory engagement.
 Participants are encouraged to be part of the jury, to debate the issues and to vote on the outcome of the trial.

 The one-hour performances address current topics affecting young people and communities-at-large.
 Frequently requested topics include:

 - Bullying and Violence

 - Gang Violence

 Schools and community groups should contact Rob McAninch, Justice Theatre Coordinator, to book a performance or find out when the troupe will be in their community.

 To help with operating costs, the Justice Theatre charges a minimal cost-recovery fee.
 Our fee structure is: